oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 # ##sec Vocabulary for Data Aggregation

-The following terms are defined in the vocabulary for data aggregation [OData-VocAggr](#ODataVocAggr).
+The following terms are defined in the vocabulary for data aggregation [OData-VocAggr](#ODataVocAggr) together with the `UpNode` instance annotation introduced in [section ##Transformationtraverse].

 ## ##subsec Aggregation Capabilities